 As a recap, read the Ultimate Hajj and Umrah packing checklist (divided into must-haves, better to have and extra nice to have).
 You will also find some tips in the description of different items.
-After you’re done packing, you should have an idea about what kind of challenges you’d be facing.
+After you’re done with the packing, you should have an idea about what kind of challenges you’d be facing.
 And what can help you make this journey fruitful and as easy as it can get.
-If you are travelling with kids, then you can refer to THIS article for tips, resources, and packing checklist.
+If you are traveling with kids, then you can refer to THIS article for tips, resources, and packing checklist.

 Hope the following tips help in shaa Allah.